danli-ds/danliIDEA.github.io/CV/index.md

 #### Peer-reviewed journal articles

-1. Benton, S. L., **Li, D.**, & Brown, R. (2014).
-Transactional distance in online graduate courses at doctoral institutions. *Journal of Online Doctoral Education*, 1(*1*), 41-55.
 1. Benton, S. L., **Li, D.**, Gross, A., Pallett, W. H., & Webster, R. J. (2013).
 Transactional distance and student ratings in online college courses. *American Journal of Distance Education*, 27(*4*), 207-217.
 1. **Li, D.**, & Walejko, G. (2008).
 Splogs and abandoned blogs: The perils of sampling bloggers and their blogs. *Information, Communication and Society*, 11(*2*), 279-296.

-#### Invited article
+#### Invited articles

 1. Benton, S. L. & **Li, D.** (in press).
 Professional development for online adjunct faculty: The chair’s role. *The Department Chair*.
+2. 1.
+Benton, S. L., **Li, D.**, & Brown, R. (2014).
+Transactional distance in online graduate courses at doctoral institutions. *Journal of Online Doctoral Education*, 1(*1*), 41-55.

 ### Conference Presentations

+1. Ryalls, K. R., Benton, S. L., & **Li, D.** (2015, March).
+Internationalization of IDEA systems: Bringing IDEA to Saudi Arabia.
+Paper presented at the Seminar on University Measurement and Evaluation: Between Theory and Practice, Saudi Arabia, Tabuk.
+1. Ryalls, K. R., Benton, S. L., & **Li, D.** (2015, March).
+The past, present, and future of The IDEA Center.
+Paper presented at the Seminar on University Measurement and Evaluation: Between Theory and Practice, Saudi Arabia, Tabuk.
+1. Benton, S. L., **Li, D.**, & Brown, R. (2014, November).
+Which teaching methods are related to student progress in introductory STEM courses?
+Presentation at Association of American Colleges and Universities Transforming STEM in Higher Education Conference, Atlanta.
+1. Benton, S. L., **Li, D.**, & Brown, R. (2014, August).
+Teaching methods associated with student progress in first-year STEM courses.
+Paper presented at the meeting of the American Psychological Association, Washington, D.C.
+1. Benton, S. L., **Li, D.**, & Goodyear, R. K. (2014, August).
+Effective leadership in the assessment of learning outcomes.
+Paper presented at the meeting of the American Psychological Association, Washington, D.C.
+1. Benton, S. L., **Li, D.**, & Pallett, W. (2013, August).
+In higher education, class size matters.
+Paper presented at the meeting of the American Psychological Association, Honolulu, Hawaii.
-1. Benton, S. L., Brown, R., & **Li, D.** (August, 2013).
+1. Benton, S. L., Brown, R., & **Li, D.** (2013, August).
 Which learning outcomes and teaching methods are instructors really emphasizing in STEM courses?
 Paper presented at the meeting of the American Psychological Association, Honolulu, Hawaii.
+1. Ryalls, K. R., **Li, D.**, & Kinzie, J. (2013, November).
+Integrating IDEA Teaching Methods with NSSE’s Engagement Indicators.
+Papre presented at the 38th Annual POD Conference, Pittsburg, pennsylvania.
 1. Benton, S. L., Guo, M., Gross, A., & **Li, D.** (2013, April).
 Student ratings, teacher standards, and critical thinking skills. .
 Paper presented at the annual meeting of the American Educational Research Association, San Francisco.
-1. Benton, S. L., **Li, D.**, & Pallett, W. (August, 2013).
-In higher education, class size matters.
-Paper presented at the meeting of the American Psychological Association, Honolulu, Hawaii.
 1. Benton, S. L., Webster, R., Gross, A., & Pallett, W. H., & **Li, D.** (2013, April).
 Instructor and student perceptions of course experiences in online and face-to-face classes.
 Paper presented at the meeting of the American Educational Research Association, San Francisco.
-1. Ryalls, K. R., **Li, D.**, & Kinzie, J. (2013, November).
-Integrating IDEA Teaching Methods with NSSE’s Engagement Indicators.
-Papre presented at the 38th Annual POD Conference, Pittsburg, pennsylvania.
-1. Benton, S. L., **Li, D.**, & Brown, R. (2014, August).
-Teaching methods associated with student progress in first-year STEM courses.
-Paper presented at the meeting of the American Psychological Association, Washington, D.C.
-1. Benton, S. L., **Li, D.**, & Goodyear, R. K. (2014, August).
-Effective leadership in the assessment of learning outcomes.
-Paper presented at the meeting of the American Psychological Association, Washington, D.C.
-1. Benton, S. L., **Li, D.**, & Brown, R. (2014, November).
-Which teaching methods are related to student progress in introductory STEM courses?
-Presentation at Association of American Colleges and Universities Transforming STEM in Higher Education Conference, Atlanta.
-1. Ryalls, K. R., Benton, S. L., & **Li, D.** (2015, March).
-Internationalization of IDEA systems: Bringing IDEA to Saudi Arabia.
-Paper presented at the Seminar on University Measurement and Evaluation: Between Theory and Practice, Saudi Arabia, Tabuk.
-1. Ryalls, K. R., Benton, S. L., & **Li, D.** (2015, March).
-The past, present, and future of The IDEA Center.
-Paper presented at the Seminar on University Measurement and Evaluation: Between Theory and Practice, Saudi Arabia, Tabuk.
 1. **Li, D.** (2008).
 “By the People, For the People: Citizen Journalistic Practices on Wikinews.”
 94th Annual Convention of the National Communication Association, San Diego, CA, November 21-24.
 1. **Li, D.**, & Walejko, G. (2007).
 Abandoned Blogs and Splogs: The Perils of Sampling Bloggers.
 Annual conference of the Association of Internet Researchers, Vancouver, Canada, October 17-20.
 1. **Li, D.** (2007).
 “Why Do You Blog: A Uses-and-Gratifications Inquiry into Bloggers’ Motivations.”
 57th Annual Conference of the International Communication Association, San Francisco, CA, May 24-28.